carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 If you have math formula in your manuscript there are three different ways you may insert one.
 Let's look for (**FIXME7**) for an example.
 Point and click at the insert menu, use the catch-all `⌘ /` keyboard short and then get to inline math mode, or type the formula content between dollar signs `$`.
 You will notice that the color and font type will change, as Rstudio identifies the block as an inline equation.

-## Adding Inline Code

-You can also include `r code` directly in your text.
-Say you are discussing some of the summary statistics in your manuscript, R Markdown makes this possible through HTML/LaTeX inline code which allows you to calculate simple expressions integrated to your narrative.
-Inline code enables you to insert `r code` into your document to dynamically updated portions of your text.
-In other words, if your data set changes for any reason the code will automatically update the calculation specified.

-This can be helpful when referring to specific variables on your data.
-For example, you should include numbers that are derived from the data as code not as numbers.
-Thus, rather than writing “The CSV file contains choice consistency data for 10.000 simulated participants” (**FIXME8**), replace the static number with a bit of code that, when evaluated, gives you a dynamic number if anything changes on your dataset.
-Please note that this insertion is not included in the visual editor, so we need to do write an expression, for example:

-The CSV file contains choice consistency data for ``r nrow(bronars_simulation_data.csv)`` simulated participants.

-When you knit you might get an error.
-Any idea why?
-That is because we need to make sure to import the dataset we are referring to and call it in R Markdown before the inline code can work.
-Let's follow this process by including:

-``r bronars_simulation_data <- read.csv("../../data/bronars_simulation_data.csv")``

-Time to Knit!
-If you update your dataset this value will match the number of rows.

-> ## CHALLENGE 6.1 - Adding inline code
-> Suppose we would like to add some information to the sentence we have just adjusted in our manuscript.
-We would like to include the average for the variable *violation_count* present in the same dataset.
-Which inline code we would have to add to following sentence?
->
-> The CSV file contains choice consistency data for ` `r nrow(bronars_simulation_data.csv)` ` simulated participants, that have been used to determine the power of our food-choice task design to detect choice consistency violations, which averaged ` `enter inline code here` `.
-> What inline code would you enter?
-What number would replace the inline code?
->
-> Tip: we will need to use a `dataset$variable` syntax!
->
->> ## Solution:
->> ` `r mean(bronars_simulation_data$violation_count)` `
->> 5.3924
-> {: .solution}
-{: .challenge}

-> ## Important Note:
-> Make sure the file you are calling is in the right subdirectory and your working directory is set appropriately.
->
-{: .callout}

-> ## More on inline codes:
-> R Markdown will always display the results of inline code, but not the code.
-Inline expressions do not take knitr options.
->
-{: .callout}

 ## Keyboard Shortcuts
 As you become a more regular Rstudio user, you may also consider using some keyboard shortcuts for all basic editing tasks.
 Visual mode supports both traditional keyboard shortcuts (e.g. `⌘ B` for bold) as well as markdown shortcuts (using markdown syntax directly).
 For example, enclose **bold** text in asterisks or type ## and press space to create a second level heading.
 Here are some of the most commonly used shortcuts for Mac users: